 In assessing applications, we will consider the 'added value' offer of the organisation/organisations involved in the project, especially where it develops networks and capacities or valuable collaborations.
 Grantees are expected to work with other stakeholders, in particular the county government or national government representatives in the county.

 Number of Potential Awards

-ISD may award a minimum of one and a maximum of three awards under this grant scheme.
-Applications may wish to implement activities in all three of the counties, or select one or two.
-A maximum of \$200,000 USD per county will be awarded.
+ISD may award a minimum of one award under this grant scheme.
+A maximum of \$200,000 USD will be awarded for the duration of the project.

 RFP Timelines